-Ramona is a masters weightlifter, competing nationally in America.
+Ramona is a masters weightlifter, competing nationally in America and also internationally.
 Competing in the 63 kg category, she has also competed in powerlifting, although has had more success with Olympic lifting.

 Her only powerlifting meet was in 2015 and her 221 kg (488 lb) total gave her victory in the Masters division.

 In the USA Masters National Championships 2016 she placed second in the 45-50 age group with a 55 kg snatch and 68 kg clean and jerk.
 At the American Masters in 2017 she was also second with 54 kg snatch and a 72 kg clean and jerk.

 In 2019 she took Silver at the Masters World Cup (more here).

 In training she’s made further progress with 80 kg jerk off the rack, 59 kg snatch and cleans of 78 kg.
 Her hang clean is now 70 kg, she’s power cleaned 72 kg and push pressed 60 kg.
 She’s also deadlifted 138 kg.

 She trains 3-4 days per week, with daily mobility and stability exercises including on off days.
 Typically she moved to heavier weights later in the week, working on her competitive lifts with reps at 70-80% as well as assistance work.
 Ramona fits this in with her own coaching.

 Twice placed 2nd in the US Masters National Championships

 Successful in powerlifting